vitaly-t/pg-promise/README.md

 change that, so the value is formatted differently.

-Note that filters work only for normal queries, and are not available within [PreparedStatement] or [ParameterizedQuery], because those are formatted on the server side.
+Note that filters work only for normal queries, and are not available within [PreparedStatement] or [ParameterizedQuery], because those are, by definition, formatted on the server side.

 Filters use the same syntax for [Index Variables] and [Named Parameters], following immediately the variable name: